 When we eliminate weight from consideration, the Freebird is the highest scoring in our review.
-It is notable, though, that the Editors' Choice Kastle TX 98 approaches the overall downhill performance of the Freebird and weighs more than a pound and a half less, for the pair.
-Way out there as an outlier in the other direction, our other Top Pick award goes to the ultralight Atomic Backland UL 78.
-The Atomic gets its award for uphill efficiency and weighs 60% of what the Corvus Freebird does.
-All our other award winners weigh much less than the Corvus.
+It is notable, though, that some approach the overall downhill performance of the Freebird and weigh more than a pound and a half less for the pair.

 Stability at Speed

 We pretty deeply discount hard and fast low angle backcountry ski performance.
-This conditions and terrain set up just isn't that common in the wild.
+These conditions and terrain set up just aren't that common in the wild.
 Carving at high speeds on rock hard snow is more of a resort ski consideration.
 Nonetheless, these skis do pretty well in that context, especially considering their width.
 Of course, resort carving skis will beat the pants off the Corvus Freebird, but the torsional rigidity and mass do a good job of exceeding the performance of most of the backcountry skis we have assessed.
-The closest competitor is the damp, forgiving, and narrower Editors' Choice Kastle TX 98.
-We were also pleasantly surprised at the hard snow carving performance of the Dynafit Beast 98.

 In so many ways, powder skiing is what we live for.
 Even a dedicated backcountry skier might spend an entire season chasing a few thousand vertical feet, on one or two days, of perfect deep powder skiing.
 Because it is so fun, we highly prioritize powder skiing performance.
-It isn't that common though, and there is a very wide range of skis and ski design considerations that make for excellent powder performance.
-High powder performance is relatively easy to achieve, technique wise and in terms of equipment.
+It isn't that common, though, and there is a vast range of skis and ski design considerations that make for excellent powder performance.
+High powder performance is relatively easy to achieve, technique-wise, and in terms of equipment.
 All modern skis of "normal" dimensions ski powder very very well.
 That being said, there are subtle differences.
-The Corvus Freebird are very floaty in powder and like to go real fast in the softest of conditions.
+The Corvus Freebird is very floaty in powder and likes to go real fast in the softest of conditions.
 It is more difficult to slow things down and ride shorter radius turns.

 Like with stability, poor snow performance is enhanced by mass.
-Heavier skis bust through the crud better.
-Also, wide skis are less likely to get grabbed, deflected, or thrown around by tough snow conditions.
+Heavier skis bust through the crud better; also, wide skis are less likely to get grabbed, deflected, or thrown around by tough snow conditions.
 The Corvus Freebird, for these reasons, are very high scoring poor snow performers.
-In breakable crust, correcting for differences in individual's technique, the Corvus pushes further into the spectrum of poor snow before requiring reversion to survival skiing tactics.
-The same can be said of sloppy "mashed potatoes" type snow, though our team found that in the most difficult of wet snow the length, weight, and width of the Corvus is overwhelmed in low-speed survival slop snow turns.
-When you really have to slow things down, smaller and lighter skis (to a point) are easier to maneuver.
+In breakable crust, after correcting for differences in individual's technique, the Corvus pushes further into the spectrum of poor snow before requiring reversion to survival skiing tactics.
+The same can be said of sloppy "mashed potatoes" type snow, though our team found that in the most difficult of wet snow, the length, weight, and width of the Corvus is overwhelmed in low-speed survival slop snow turns.
+When you have to slow things down, smaller and lighter skis (to a point) are easier to maneuver.

 These are expensive skis for a narrow niche of users.
-If you fit that niche, though, the Corvus Freebird might be on your short list.
+If you fit that niche, though, the Corvus Freebird should be high on your short list.

 — Jediah Porter